Mastanese/mastanese.github.io/projects/drowning.md

 ---

 ## Background
-As a graduation requiremWhent, my highschool requires a senior project.
+As a graduation requirement, my highschool requires a senior project.
 This project begins during Junior year and consists of four elements:

 1. 10 Research Logs regarding the topic of choice
 2. A 10-page, double-spaced Research Paper